Alcohol poisoning is a serious yet avoidable issue that kills at least 6 people per day in the United States alone. So what are you doing about it?

 Getting Help: The Best Way to Avoid Future Alcohol Poisoning

-If you think you might have a problem with you drinking, you can seek help from an addiction treatment center.
+If you think you might have a problem with you drinking, you can seek help from an alcohol addiction treatment center.
 During addiction treatment, you will learn how to live life without needing to rely upon alcohol or drugs to get you through it.

 With the help of a supportive community of like-minded individuals along with a set of coping skills and relapse prevention methods, you can begin the path to a happy, healthy, sober life.